What to Measure and How to Track the Most Important Sales Metrics

 At the time, we couldn't find Decision Makers and Influencers on LinkedIn either, because the persona was very offline.

-Because of this kind of situation, it is important to check at least at the beginning which channel is most effective.
+In such situations, it is important to check, at least at the beginning, which channel is most effective.

 Manager's level of trust in the team

-Well, after starting to focus on the main KPIs for the reasons I've already illustrated here, I also started to establish some agreements with my teams.
-One is that if the goal was not met by a specific period of time, they would be fired.
+Well, after focusing on the main KPIs for the reasons I've already illustrated here, I also started to establish agreements with my teams.
+One is that if the goal was not met by a specific deadline, they would be fired.
 You need to be transparent with your team about these goals.

 Of course, we always performed a qualitative analysis of the work to understand if any factor interfered with the professional's non-ramp.
-We evaluated the training that was made, compared the result with other people who had joined in the same period (look at the importance of hiring in pairs whenever possible), among other factors to understand if management was also the problem.
-In cases where there was no failure of the management (of course the management always fails, but we are talking about gross mistakes here), we must fire the professional.
+We evaluated the training that was conducted, compared the results with those of others who joined in the same period (look at the importance of hiring in pairs whenever possible), among other factors, to understand whether management was also the problem.
+In cases where there was no failure of the management (of course, the management always fails, but we are talking about gross mistakes here), we must fire the professional.

-In scenarios where the goal was not met, but there was a delivery of some result, we would follow up to finish ramping up the professional.
+In scenarios where the goal was not met but a result was delivered, we would follow up to finish ramping up the professional.

 I particularly like to maintain a healthy relationship with the teams I manage.
 I also believe that this humanized relationship helps to improve internal results and culture.

-I know that in very large teams it is not that simple to establish these relationships.
+I know that in very large teams, establishing these relationships is not that simple.
 But in small and medium teams, it's completely achievable.

-In summary, it is easier, more practical and more efficient to monitor a pre-salesperson by a scheduled meeting than by the volume of calls made by them.
+In summary, it is easier, more practical, and more efficient to monitor a pre-salesperson through a scheduled meeting than by the number of calls they make.
 The first is directly linked to the result achieved.
 The second one, not necessarily (I'll explain this further below).

 Team maturity level

 Have you ever managed a senior sales team?
-I confess that I didn't have much experience of hiring sellers with more know-how.
+I confess that I didn't have much experience in hiring sellers with more know-how.

-I made it a habit for some time (due to budget constraints, of course) to hire junior salespeople to train them in-home.
+I made it a habit for some time (due to budget constraints, of course) to hire junior salespeople to train them in-house.

-At first, I found it easier to train someone in the methods I believed to be the best, than to convince someone with a track record of years of experience to give up a lifetime of work to follow my methodologies.
+At first, I found it easier to train someone in the methods I believed were best than to convince someone with years of experience to give up a lifetime of work to follow my methodologies.

-However, after I took over larger sales operations, I started testing new types of hiring to see what the difference would be in the routine.
+However, after I took over larger sales operations, I started testing new hiring methods to see what the difference would be in the routine.

 I realized that from day 1, there was no need to monitor the results.
 Professionals with a more senior profile tend to manage their routine better.
 At the same time, they only need to be trained in the company's internal process.